NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 {% include base_path %}

-You can find PDF version of my CV [here].(https://AntonSobolev.github.io/files/Anton-Sobolev-CV)
+You can find a PDF version of my CV [here](https://AntonSobolev.github.io/files/Anton-Sobolev-CV)

 Education
 ======